8/9/2024

 Chief Executive Officer

-the book wise has moved along.
+Book-wise, it's moved along.
 There's still more to go, but it's moving pretty fast.
 Premier is just starting.
 You just got that and a little bit of a delay.
 So there's both work still going on on both of those on the restructuring costs.
-In the quarter, we also started taking the big chunk of the med current costs.
-Even though the deal wasn't closed, you still got the costs that get associated with it and there's a significant amount of costs that are associated with that med current phase transaction.
-So although we don't have any of that business in there, those costs are in the quarter, which did lead to the bigger restructuring costs for the quarter being set out plus the other things going on with the book wise and Premier and stuff.
+In the quarter, we also started taking the big chunk of the MedCurrent costs.
+Even though the deal wasn't closed, you still got the costs that get associated with it, and there's a significant amount of costs that are associated with that MedCurrent-based transaction.
+Although we don't have any of that business in there, those costs are in the quarter, which did lead to, you know, the bigger restructuring costs for the quarter being set up, plus the other things going on with the book buys and premier and stuff.
 So that's why that is significantly higher for the quarter.

 speaker